eaglebush/WebCSV/webcsv.md

 - For `bool`, `int`, `date` and `datetime`, no further attributes are required.

 > Note:
-> A schema header column can omit the column name, leaving the data type alone
+> A schema column information can omit the column name, leaving the data type alone

 As a side-effect of the column information, the data type for a database table structure could be adapted easily.
 A table could also be created from the information in the column definition.